vgs-samples/vgs-checkout-flutter-demo/README.md

 }
 ```

-4. go back to root project folder and `cd` to `lib/utils/constants`.
+4. Go back to root project folder and `cd` to `lib/utils/constants`.
    Find `constants.dart` file and setup your custom backend api client URL if you need to test Payment Orchestration integration.

 ```dart